mrnpro/EKUB-backend-node/README.md

 ## Contributing
 Contributions to EKUB-backend-node are welcome!
 If you have any suggestions, bug reports, or feature requests, please create an issue on the repository.
 If you'd like to contribute code changes, you can submit a pull request with your proposed changes.

-## License
-The EKUB-backend-node repository is licensed under the MIT License.
-You are free to use, modify, and distribute the codebase as per the terms of the license.